jasonm23/onlisp-markdown/onlisp.md

 function causes the creation of a closure.

-Closures play a more conspicuous role in a style of programming promoted by Abelson and Sussman’s classic Structure and Interpretation of Computer Pro- grams.
+Closures play a more conspicuous role in a style of programming promoted by Abelson and Sussman’s classic Structure and Interpretation of Computer Programs.
 Closures are functions with local state.
 The simplest way to use this state is in a situation like the following:

 ```